 The Importance of Expressing Feelings

-Learning how to express your feelings and emotions effectively can not only help you articulate your feelings but also help to decrease their severity.
+Learning to express your feelings and emotions can make them easier to understand and reduce their intensity.
 Research has shown that discussing and labeling your feelings, especially negative ones, can decrease their intensity.1

 Challenges People Have When Expressing Emotions